 This post is going to feel monumentally long because it’s so full of photos.
 Turns out Keenan and I bought our little Woodstock apartment exactly 111 weeks ago.
 I know because that’s when I posted the first photo of the space.
 Completely bare and deceptively tiny-looking.
 We’ve come a long way since then.
 We’ve spent a lot of hours and money transforming it from an empty shell into an actual home.
 Proof that with enough plants and parents who you can borrow a bit of cash from, anything is possible.
+No one likes borrowing money, but sometimes it’s the only option you have.
+Although there are some little things that can be done to help you save money along the way, like using Simply Switch to compare prices on broadband and other utilities.

 Look at that empty shell!
 From this photo, it looks like you’d never be able to fit two lives into the space.
 But it feels much bigger with stuff in, surprisingly!